Difference Between Linear Regression and Logistic Regression

 Disadvantage of logistic regression: It cannot be used for solving non-linear problems.

-Head to Head comparison between Linear Regression vs Logistic Regression (Infographics)
+Head to Head comparison between Linear Regression and Logistic Regression (Infographics)

 Below are the top 6 differences between Linear Regression vs Logistic Regression

-Key Difference Between The Linear Regression vs Logistic Regression
+Key Difference Between The Linear Regression and Logistic Regression

 Let us discuss some of the major key differences between Linear Regression vs Logistic Regression